cunybpl/nycet_pnp/src/content/measurement_techniques/relative-humidity.md

 ## Description of Relative Humidity

 This technique uses data loggers to take long-term measurements of relative humidity (% RH) at one-hour intervals.
 This technique can be used to characterize the performance of heat/energy recovery ventilators.
 Data is used for calculations such as regression models to estimate the heat and energy recovered by an air-to-air heat/energy recovery system.
-For a more detailed description of how relative humidity data is used in calculations please refer to the PnP-S-16 - Air-to-Air Energy Recovery System and calculation methodology of the system being measured.
+For a more detailed description of how relative humidity data is used in calculations please refer to the <a href="/documents/systems/air-to-air-energy-recovery">Air-to-Air Energy Recovery System</a> and calculation methodology of the system being measured.

 Relative humidity measurements should be taken at one-hour intervals and should be paired with the temperature of the system if both variables are required to characterize performance.
 Measurements should be taken at one-hour average interval and not instantaneous values.
 When taking one-hour measurements, the logger will detect humidity several times every hour and store the average value.
 Sometimes humidity can fluctuate over a one-hour period, but the instantaneous value will not indicate that change.